vislab-tecnico-lisboa/yarp-bottle-generator/README.md

 ## Motivation

-After some work and investigation on the area I have decided to try to come with a solution to efficiently automate the process of building bottles to be sent to a ROS topic.
+After some work and investigation on the area I have decided to come with a solution to efficiently automate the process of building bottles to be sent to a ROS topic.

 The problem that I have identified was that on the ROS side we are waiting for a specific message configuration and the YARP to ROS code is waiting for a specific bottle configuration.
 This code helps the final user not having to be concerned on how the data is organized on the bottle with the guarantee that ROS will receive the message as expected.